 5. LANDSCAPE/LAND USE: the size, shape, and spatial relationships of habitat patches and livestock pastures on a ranch or in a region affect ecosystem function, community dynamics and predation risk, along with the ability to implement certain strategies (e.g. road access)

 These five factors were adapted from Dale et al. 2000.
-Ecological Principles and Guidelines for Managing the Use of Land, a report of the Ecological Society of America Committee on Land Use
+Ecological Principles and Guidelines for Manag- ing the Use of Land, a report of the Ecological Society of America Committee on Land Use.

-Step 2: Know your goals
+Step 1: Know your context